locutusjs/locutus/_octopress/source/about/index.markdown

 Going by [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d) we have plently of functions here online that aren't perfect just yet.
-If you know how to improve, just send us a pull request on GitHub.
+If you know how to improve, just send us a pull request on GitHub!

 ## Contributing

 We use [GitHub](http://github.com/kvz/phpjs) for collaboration.
 Comments are for remarks only.
-Please adhere to our [coding standards](https://github.com/kvz/phpjs/wiki/DeveloperGuidelines) before sending a pull request.
+Please adhere to our [coding standards](http://nodeguide.com/style.html) before sending a pull request.

 ## Licensing